- This event has passed.

 May 31 @ 1:00 pm - 4:30 pm

-The public forum and following reception are free, but pre-registration is required; Limited seating is available.
+The public forum and following reception are free.

 The PFAST Network is a collaboration of researchers from East Carolina University, North Carolina State University, University of North Carolina-Chapel Hill, UNC-Wilmington, UNC-Charlotte, North Carolina A&T and Duke University.
 This network has received $5 million in state funding to study the environmental and health effects of per- and poly-fluoroalkyl substances (PFAS) and the extent to which these compounds have infiltrated the state’s waterways.